docascode/Node2DocFX/Documentation/spec.md

 ### 3.1 `{@link}`
 See http://usejsdoc.org/tags-inline-link.html
 JSDoc uses `{@link}` inline tag to link to an internal item or an external URL, which is link a combination of [cross reference](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html#cross-reference) in DFM and [link](https://help.github.com/articles/basic-writing-and-formatting-syntax/#links) in GFM.
-To make it compatible to DocFX, `{@link}` syntax will be transformed to DFM syntax when generating YAML files.
+To make it compatible with DocFX, `{@link}` syntax will be transformed to DFM syntax when generating YAML files.

 ### 3.2 `{@tutorial}` (:no_good_man:**NOT SUPPORTED FOR NOW**)
 See http://usejsdoc.org/about-tutorials.html